gimlet-io/gimlet-documentation/src/pages/blog/how-we-built-our-saas-platform-on-kubernetes-and-hetzner.md

 - A 99,5% availability, an industry wide standard for SaaS platforms, means a yearly 1.83 days of downtime.
 A 99% availability means a 3.65 days downtime a year.
 This last one practically means that our whole team could be on vacation in the jungles of Brazil, travel back to Europe, open their laptops and do the database failover and we would still be faster than three days.
 It goes without saying that we are not planning to travel to the jungles of Brazil without anyone being on call.

-- It is good to look up at this point what [SLA Amazon's RDS databases provide](https://aws.amazon.com/rds/sla/).
+- It is good to look up at this point what [SLA](https://aws.amazon.com/rds/sla/) Amazon's RDS database provides.
 They are kind of mushy on the topic: *"AWS will use commercially reasonable efforts"* and if they fail, they give your money back in credits.
 Ten percent if they are between 99-99.95% availability, 25% percent if they are between 95 and 99 percent, and all the money otherwise.
 In practical terms, they can be down for 18 days a year and you only get back one fourth of your money.

 ### Gitops: drinking our own champagne